 - Click Start and select Settings

-- Click Network and Internet
+- Click Network and Internet.

-- Find the Change Advanced Sharing option
+- Find the Change Advanced Sharing option.

-- Click to expand Private (Current Profile) network
+- Click to expand Private (Current Profile) network.

-- Go to Network Discovery section and select Turn on network discovery
+- Go to Network Discovery section and select Turn on network discovery.

-- Check the Turn on automatic setup of network connected devices box
+- Check the Turn on automatic setup of network connected devices box.

-- Click Save changes and exit the window
+- Click Save Changes and exit the window.

-2. Activate dependency services
+2. Activate the dependency services

 Check that dependency services such as DNS Client, Function Discovery Resource Publication, SSDP Discovery, and UPnP Device Host are started.

-- Click Start and select Control Panel
+- Click Start, type control panel, and select Control Panel from the results.

-- Select System and Security
+- Select System and Security.

-- Click Windows Firewall
+- Click Windows Firewall.

-- Click Change settings and give required admin permissions if requested to
+- Click Change settings and give required admin permissions if requested to.

-- Click Network Discovery then OK
+- Click Network Discovery then OK.

-- Turn on Network Discovery from the Network and Sharing Center
+- Turn on Network Discovery from the Network and Sharing Center.

 4. Use Command Prompt to turn Network Discovery on

 netsh advfirewall firewall set rule group="Network Discovery" new enable=Yes

-- To turn off Network Discovery for all your network profiles, go back to the elevated command prompt, and type: netsh advfirewall firewall set rule group=”Network Discovery” new enable=No then press Enter and close the window.
+- To turn off Network Discovery for all your network profiles, go back to the elevated command prompt, type the following command, and press Enter: